yweweler/single-speaker-tts/README.md

 ### Post-Processing

 The post-processing stage is supposed to remove artifacts and produce a linear scale spectrogram.
-The Mel spectrogram is first transformed into a intermediate representation by a `CBHG` module.
+The Mel-spectrogram is first transformed into a intermediate representation by a `CBHG` module.
 Note that this intermediate representation is not enforced to be a spectrogram.
-Finally, a simple dense layer is used to produce the linear scale spectrogram.
+Finally, a simple dense layer is used to produce the linear-scale spectrogram.

 ![Post-Processing](readme/images/post-processing.png)